kh14762/chiral-impulse/README.md

 #### [artifact_id][common_name][discovered_by]
 #### [743]["darkstone"]["Harken Trading co."]
-  A programmed artificial caretaker that controls substation functionality. renders 3D objects. interface with any player in a set range. can carry long thought provoking conversations.
+  A programmed artificial caretaker that controls substation functionality.
+Linguists have spent decades attempting to decompile its code but little progress has been made. renders 3D objects. interface with any player in a set range. can carry long thought provoking conversations.